The Habitat

 The main cause of leaf tips turning brown is over-fertilization.
 Too much fertilizer can burn the plant, and your peace lily is telling you this by displaying brown tips.
 Cut back on the chemicals for a while, and perhaps repot your plant.

 Fluoride, chlorine, and hard water are other reasons for leaf tips turning brown.
 Again, this has to do with an overabundance of chemicals.
-It's best to use distilled or rain water on your plants.
+It's best to use distilled or rainwater on your plants.

 Advertisement